siderolabs/talos/website/content/v1.1/reference/kernel.md

 **Required** parameters:

-- `talos.config`: the HTTP(S) URL at which the machine configuration data can be found
 - `talos.platform`: can be one of `aws`, `azure`, `container`, `digitalocean`, `gcp`, `metal`, `equinixMetal`, or `vmware`
 - `init_on_alloc=1`: required by KSPP
 - `slab_nomerge`: required by KSPP